c3-ldml/docusaurus/docs/webchat/v3/metadata.md

 Also, the AI Agent recognizes that the user is in Salzburg and provides location-based options, such as picking up the product in Vienna or arranging delivery to Salzburg.

 **End User:** With the first message, the user asks for product information.
-Example: `Hi, I'd like to know if you have product XYZ in stock`.<br></br>
+Example: `Hi, I'd like to know if you have product XYZ in stock`.<br />
 **AI Agent:** With the first user input, the AI Agent receives the `_webchat3Metadata` object and extracts data from it.
 Based on the received data, the AI Agent asks a clarifying question.
 Example: `One moment, please.
 I'll check that for you.
 I see your location is Salzburg, Austria.
-Do you want to switch to German?`<br></br>
+Do you want to switch to German?`<br />
 **End User:** The user confirms switching to another language.
-Example: `Yes, please`.<br></br>
+Example: `Yes, please`.<br />
 **AI Agent:** The AI Agent switches the language to German (Austrian).
-Example: `Einen Moment bitte, ich überprüfe das für Sie`.<br></br>
+Example: `Einen Moment bitte, ich überprüfe das für Sie`.<br />
 **AI Agent:** Based on the user's geolocation (the user is in Salzburg), the AI Agent offers options to the user.
 Example: `Leider ist das Produkt XYZ derzeit nicht in Salzburg verfügbar.
 Sie können es jedoch in Wien abholen oder eine Lieferung nach Salzburg arrangieren.
-Was bevorzugen Sie?`<br></br>
+Was bevorzugen Sie?`<br />
 **End User:** The user makes a choice.
-Example: `Ich würde es gerne geliefert bekommen`.<br></br>
+Example: `Ich würde es gerne geliefert bekommen`.<br />
 **AI Agent:** The AI Agent confirms the option and provides further details.
 Example: `Kein Problem!
 Ich habe eine Lieferung des Produkts XYZ nach Salzburg für Sie eingeleitet.
 Sie sollten es innerhalb von 3-5 Werktagen erhalten.
-Möchten Sie die Bestellung jetzt abschließen?`<br></br>
+Möchten Sie die Bestellung jetzt abschließen?`<br />
 **End User**: The user confirms the option.
-Example: `Ja, bitte`.<br></br>
+Example: `Ja, bitte`.<br />
 **AI Agent:** The AI Agent completes the order.
 Example: `Super!
 Ihre Bestellung für das Produkt XYZ wird nach Salzburg geliefert.
-Sie erhalten eine Bestätigung per E-Mail`.<br></br>
+Sie erhalten eine Bestätigung per E-Mail`.<br />

 ## More Information